Universal Credit

 Guide

-Universal Credit is a payment for working-age people who are on a low income or are out of work.
-To get Universal Credit, a person must be aged 18 or over (16 or 17 in certain circumstances) and be under State Pension age.
+Universal Credit is a payment for people over 18 years old but under the State Pension age who are on a low income or out of work.
+In some circumstances, they can claim if they are 16 or 17 years old, in full-time training or a full-time student.
 It will be paid twice a month and includes support for the cost of housing, children, and childcare, as well as financial support for disabled people, carers, and people who are too sick to work.

 Universal Credit replaces: